EvanBither/Evan_BlueStampPortfolio/Files/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tPb56sLVS1w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My third milestone was to complete the smart security camera set up.
-This milestone included finishing the motion detection system, and the automated email system.
-The project now detects movement in the direction the camera is pointed, takes a screenshot of the object that the camera decided was moving, and sends the screenshot with a box drawn around the object to my email.
+My third milestone was to complete the smart security camera setup.
+This milestone included finishing the motion detection system and the automated email system.
+The project now detects movement in the direction the camera is pointed, takes a screenshot of the object that the camera decides is moving, and sends the screenshot with a box drawn around the object to my email.

 The biggest challenges I faced when completing this milestone were the many instances of troubleshooting and issues with code and hardware.
 A lot of small problems branched out and unveiled even larger ones that took lots of time to fix.
-The raspberry pi's had to be swapped so that the faster ones could help me install updates quicker, but the switching between versions corrupted the SD cards and I had to restart many times.
+The Raspberry Pis had to be swapped so that the faster ones could help me install updates quicker, but the switching between versions corrupted the SD cards, and I had to restart many times.

-Next, I will be adding my modifications to mr project which are to add audio to the security reports I receive.
-Instead of a screenshot the pi will send a short video to my email with audio too.
-This will be close to a ring doorbell camera without the two way audio and video.
+Next, I will be adding my modifications to my project, which are to add audio to the security reports I receive.
+Instead of a screenshot, the pi will send a short video to my email with audio, too.
+This will be close to a Ring Doorbell camera without the two-way audio and video.